Alexander College

 The academic year is divided into four terms: Fall (Sep. – Dec.), Winter (Jan. – Apr.), Spring (May – Jul.) and Summer intensive (Jul. – Aug.).

 History

 Alexander College is named for Sir Alexander Mackenzie, the Scottish-born fur trade adventurer and author.

 Established in 2006, Alexander College first offered University Transfer and English for Academic Purposes programs designed to help first and second year undergraduates.
 In the same year the college was approved to offer the Associate of Arts degree, followed by the Associate of Science degree in 2011.

-Campus
+Campuses

 Alexander College operates a campus in the urban centre of Burnaby, British Columbia, Canada.
 Burnaby is a suburb in the geographic centre of the Greater Vancouver Regional District.
-The campus is on Kingsway across the Metropolis at Metrotown Mall.
-Facilities at the Burnaby campus include classrooms, science laboratory, Writing & Learning Centre, library, and bookstore.
+The campus is on Kingsway across from the Metropolis at Metrotown Mall.
+Facilities at the Burnaby campus include classrooms with the latest AV technology, science laboratory, Writing & Learning Centre, library, and bookstore.

 The campus was constructed and opened to the public in the fall of 2021 after a several year development plan with help from the City of Burnaby and other contributors.

+A second campus located in downtown Vancouver was opened in January 2025.
+This campus features a comfortable and spacious library, Writing and Learning Centre, student den/lounge, science labs, classrooms with the latest AV technology, and bookstore.